MaiKuraki/Blender-For-UnrealEngine-Addons/README.md

 - Sequencer content
 - And more...

-It is compatible with Blender versions 2.8 through last versions and works with Unreal Engine 4 and 5!
-(From Unreal Engine 4.26)
+It is compatible from Blender 2.8 to the latest version.
+And works with Unreal Engine 4 and 5!
+(From Unreal Engine 4.26 for import scripts)
 The add-on is open-source and can be easily adapted to any production.
 Every part is documented, and you can contact me on Discord if you have any issues.
 Discord -> [BleuRaven side projects](https://discord.gg/XuYeGCFtxa)